-We have audited the compensation report of HUBER+SUHNER AG (the Company) for the year ended 31 December 2022.
-The audit was limited to the information on compensation, loans and advances pursuant to Art.
-14-16 of the Ordinance against Excessive Compensation in Listed Companies Limited by Shares (Verordnung gegen übermässige Vergütungen bei börsenkotierten Aktiengesellschaften, VegüV) in the tables on pages 61 to 65 of the compensation report.
+We have audited the compensation report of HUBER+SUHNER AG (the Company) for the year ended 31 December 2023.
+The audit was limited to the information pursuant to Art.
+734a-734f of the Swiss Code of Obligations (CO) in the tables on page 59 to 65 of the compensation report.

-In our opinion, the information on compensation, loans and advances in the compensation report complies with Swiss law and Art.
-14-16 VegüV.
+In our opinion, the information pursuant to Art.
+734a-734f CO in the compensation report complies with Swiss law and the Company's articles of incorporation.